Miramoop/Miramoop/README.md

 <h1 align="left">I'm Miranda Morris</h1>

-- BS in CompSci w/ Concentration in Gaming & Simulation
+- Studying a BS in CompSci w/ Concentration in Gaming & Simulation

 ## 📝 Table of Contents